markusthemaker/co2watch/README.md

 ## Schematics & Design Considerations
 - Button needs to be connected to an Arduino pin supporting interrupts (D2 or D3).
 - Sensirion SCD 30 can be read-out via PWM, Modbus, or via an I2C bus (used here).
-Datasheet: https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9.5_CO2/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf
+[Datasheet](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9.5_CO2/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf)
 - Data input of Adafruit Neo Pixel LED ring shall be protected with a 470Ω resistor, and DC connection buffered with a 470-1000 µF capacitor.
 - Buzzer is driven directly by low power Arduino output.
 For more power, a MOSFET driver circuit could be integrated.
 - Schmatic and wiring diagram below, incl. a pinout of the used Arduino Nano.